Plume-org/docs/source/installation/with/prebuilt.html.md

 title: Installing pre-built binaries
 ---

 This installation method is only available for 64 bits Linux machines.
-Pre-built binairies for other platforms may come in the future.
+Pre-built binaries for other platforms may come in the future.

 You will need to have `wget` installed for this method to work.